LukeLikesDirt/flower-phenology-and-fire/README.md

 # flower-phenology-and-fire
-A study to assess the impact of fire seasonality on species reproduction in the temperate grasslands of the Victorian Volcanic Plains, Australia
+A study to assessing flowering phenology of native and exotic plants in *Themeda triandra* grasslands of the Victorian Volcanic Plains, Australia